sudlab/IsoSLAM/docs/contributing/index.md

 ## Bug Reports

-If you find a but we need to know about it so we can fix it.
+If you find a bug we need to know about it so we can fix it.
 Please report your [bugs on our GitHub Issues page][gh-bug].

 ## Feature Requests